 An immunotherapy is a drug that helps the body fight disease by boosting the immune system.
 (EX1012, 459.)
-One particular type of immunotherapy is called a PD-1 inhibitor.
+One particular type of immunotherapy is called an anti-PD-1 antibody.
 (EX1033, 2965; EX1014, 253.)
-By the relevant time period, Merck's drug pembrolizumab was a known PD-1 inhibitor undergoing clinical development, and Merck was not the only company developing anti-PD-1 therapeutics for treating cancer.
+By the relevant time period, Merck's drug pembrolizumab was a known anti-PD-1 antibody undergoing clinical development, and Merck was not the only company developing anti-PD-1 therapeutics for treating cancer.
 (EX1011, 135; EX1057, 462; EX1053.)

-The prior art disclosed how PD-1 inhibitors treat cancer.
+The prior art disclosed how PD-1 antibodies treat cancer.
 (EX1003, ¶¶30-33.)
 Normally, immune cells find and kill cancer cells.
 In response, cancer cells put brakes on the immune system.
 As Dr. Neugut explains, pembrolizumab blocks receptors that otherwise inhibit the body's immune response, thereby releasing the brakes that the cancer cells put on the immune cells.
 (EX1003, ¶33.)